Home economics: Canada

 In the majority of elementary (K-6) and public (K-8) schools in Canada, home economics is not taught.
 General health education is provided as part of a physical education class.
 In high schools or secondary schools, there is no specific home economics course, but students may choose related courses to take, such as Family Studies, Food and Nutrition, or Health and Safety.

+Finland

+Finland has a 110-year history in home economics teacher education.
+Household economics and nutrition have been taught at university level since the 1940s.
+Finland has made home economics a required course for boys and girls.
+When at university, home economics courses fall under categories of the culture and education of nutrition and food, consumer education, environmental education, and family education.
+The Finnish National Core Curriculum for Basic Education in 2014 also states to reach sustainable development, home economics must be one of the key elements throughout curriculum.

 Germany

 Between 1880 and 1900, the Reifenstein schools concept was initiated by Ida von Kortzfleisch, a Prussian noble woman and early German feminist.
 Reifenstein refers to Reifenstein im Eichsfeld, a municipality in Thuringia and site of the first permanent school.
 Reifensteiner Verband comprised from 1897 till 1990 about 15 own schools and cooperated with further operators.
 About 40 wirtschaftliche Frauenschulen, rural economist women schools were connected to the Reifensteiner concept and movement and allowed higher education for women already in the German Kaiserreich.
 The 1913 doctorate of Johannes Kramer compared different concepts of home economic education worldwide and praised the system e.g. in Iowa.

+Additionally, home economics are taught as an optional course in lower- and mid-level secondary schools (Haupt- und Realschule).

 India

-Many Education boards in India such as NIOS, CBSE, ICSE, CISCE and various state boards offer home science as a subject in their courses, sometimes called Human Ecology and Family Sciences.
+Many education boards in India such as NIOS, CBSE, ICSE, CISCE and various state boards offer home science as a subject in their courses, sometimes called Human Ecology and Family Sciences.